 I have a pretty good idea what the revamp DIY Insurance will offer, but I do not have an idea what would you like to see in your ideal financial planning solution.

 When you seek out a financial adviser, or team, what are your priorities or your wish list.

 So over here, I have a survey form.
-If you can, and let me know, when you look at a financial adviser, or a team, to plan for your wealth protection AND wealth management, what do you look for?
+If you can, help me fill up this survey and let me know, when you look at a financial adviser, or a team, to plan for your wealth protection AND wealth management, what do you look for?